lauracondon/pands-problem-sheet/README.md

 If the value is odd (the remainder of division does not equal zero) and it is not equal to one, it it multipled by three and then one is added to it.
 The while loop returns to the start.

 If the value is equal to one, in order to end the while loop (and hence the program) one is minused from it.
-As the number is now zero, the while loop ends and the successive values of the calculation on the inputted value are outputted to the user.
-Break could have been used instead to end the loop.
+As the value is now zero, the while loop ends and the successive values of the calculation on the inputted value are outputted to the user.
+Break could have been used here instead to end the loop.
 In either case, it is important to include a stop clause otherwise the loop would just continue indefinitely until it causes a stack overflow error.

 ### References:
  - w3schools. *Basics of While Loops.* https://www.w3schools.com/python/python_while_loops.asp (accessed 10/02/2021)